aasem/cvision-2025/README.md

 5. **Filtering (1D and 2D)**  convolution and kernel-based filtering techniques for smoothing and edge detection.

-#### **Mathematical Foundations**

 6. **Fourier Transform** Frequency domain analysis aids in filtering, noise reduction, and image compression.

 7. **Probability and Statistics in Vision**  probabilistic methods for segmentation, recognition, and denoising.

-#### **Classical Computer Vision Techniques**

-8. **Feature Matching and Comparison**  similarity metrics and matching techniques for image registration and stitching.

-9. **Epipolar Geometry** Essential for understanding 3D vision tasks like stereo vision and camera calibration.

-10. **RANSAC**  robust model estimation for tasks like homography and fundamental matrix computation.

-11. **Camera Models and Calibration**  intrinsic/extrinsic camera parameters and their role in accurate image capture.

-12. **Stereo Vision** Depth estimation techniques form the basis for 3D reconstruction and AR applications.

-#### **Machine Learning for Vision**
+#### **Modern Computer Vision**

-13. **Neural Networks (NN)**  perceptrons and activation functions, forming the basis of deep learning models.
+8. **Neural Networks (NN)**  perceptrons and activation functions, forming the basis of deep learning models.

-14. **Multilayer Perceptrons (MLP)** Builds on neural networks to explore deeper architectures for classification and regression.
+9. **Multilayer Perceptrons (MLP)** Builds on neural networks to explore deeper architectures for classification and regression.

+10. **Nearest Neighbour Classification**

-15. **Support Vector Machines (SVM)** Classical machine learning method still relevant for many vision tasks like classification.
+11. **Support Vector Machines (SVM)** Classical machine learning method still relevant for many vision tasks like classification.

-16. **AutoEncoders**  encoding/decoding methods for compression, denoising, and feature learning.
+12. **AutoEncoders**  encoding/decoding methods for compression, denoising, and feature learning.

-17. **Convolutional Neural Networks (CNNs)**  convolution layers and pooling, foundational to modern vision systems.
+13. **Convolutional Neural Networks (CNNs)**  convolution layers and pooling, foundational to modern vision systems.

-18. **ResNet**  residual learning, solving the vanishing gradient problem in deep networks.
+14. **ResNet**  residual learning, solving the vanishing gradient problem in deep networks.

-19. **YOLO (You Only Look Once)**  real-time object detection, widely used in industry.
+15. **YOLO (You Only Look Once)**  real-time object detection, widely used in industry.

-20. **U-Net**  semantic segmentation, critical for medical imaging and other applications.
+16. **U-Net**  semantic segmentation, critical for medical imaging and other applications.

-#### **Generative Models and Modern Techniques**
+#### **Cutting Edge**

-21. **Generative Adversarial Networks (GANs)**  generative modeling for tasks like image synthesis and enhancement.
+17. **Generative Adversarial Networks (GANs)**  generative modeling for tasks like image synthesis and enhancement.

-22. **Diffusion Models**  a modern approach to generative modeling, rivaling GANs.
+18. **Diffusion Models**  a modern approach to generative modeling, rivaling GANs.

-23. **Latent Diffusion Models**  advanced generative modeling techniques for high-quality synthesis.
+19. **Latent Diffusion Models**  advanced generative modeling techniques for high-quality synthesis.

-24. **Transformers**  self-attention mechanisms and their applications in sequence modeling.
+20. **Transformers**  self-attention mechanisms and their applications in sequence modeling.

-25. **Vision Transformers (ViT)**  transformer models to vision tasks, demonstrating their versatility.
+21. **Vision Transformers (ViT)**  transformer models to vision tasks, demonstrating their versatility.

-26. **CLIP**  multimodal learning with vision and text embeddings, enabling zero-shot classification.
+22. **CLIP**  multimodal learning with vision and text embeddings, enabling zero-shot classification.

-27. **Explainability in Vision**  interpretability methods like Grad-CAM, essential for trust in AI systems.
+23. **Explainability in Vision**  interpretability methods like Grad-CAM, essential for trust in AI systems.

 ---